Intro: Add Aux to Sonos Using Raspberry Pi

 EDIT: I wasn't aware that Behringer has another model for the same price called the BEHRINGER U-PHONO UFO202 that has a built-in Phono preamp for turntables.

 The Raspberry Pi's on-board sound card does not have audio inputs and there are very few external USB sound cards that have stereo inputs.
-My second choice was a sound card "hat" that plugs into the Raspberry's GPIO pins but I couldn't find a case for it and I really liked the look and functionality of the Flirc Raspberry Pi case.
+My second choice was a stereo sound card "hat" that plugs into the Raspberry's GPIO pins but I couldn't find a case for it and I really liked the look and functionality of the Flirc Raspberry Pi case.

 Flirc Raspberry Pi Case Gen2 (New Model) (aluminum case acts as a heat sink)